Bethel A.M.E. Church (Richmond, Indiana)

 Bethel A.M.E.
 Church is a historic African Methodist Episcopal church located at Richmond, Wayne County, Indiana.
 The congregation was founded in 1836.
-The church was built in 1854, and enlarged and remodeled in the Romanesque Revival style in 1892–1894.
+The church was built in 1854, and enlarged and remodeled in the Romanesque Revival style with a mix of Neo-classical elements in 1892–1894.
 It is a one-story, cruciform plan, brick building with a 2 1/2-story bell tower.
-The church serves as an educational, political, and cultural center for the local African-American community.
+The church serves as an educational, political, and cultural center for the local African American community.

 It was listed on the National Register of Historic Places in 1975.

+Early Church (1836-1868)

+First settled around 1806, Richmond Indiana was at the frontlines of 19th century Westward expansion.
+Richmond became home to Quakers, New Englanders, and African Americans.
+By the 1830s, Wayne County had more than 400 Black residents, many of which lived in and around Richmond.
+Richmond's Bethel African Methodist Episcopal (AME) demonstrates the importance and affluence of the early 19th century Black community in Richmond.
+Its survival as a political and cultural center continues to serve as a symbol of Richmond's Black community.

+Founded in 1836 by traveling Bishop William Paul Quinn, Bethel Richmond's Church has served the community for almost two centuries.
+Early church leaders include Cornelius Overman and George Black.
+After receiving a lot from Gardner Mendenhall, Quinn dedicated the church in 1837.
+Quinn became the AME's fourth Bishop in 1844.
+From 1840 to 1845, the Bethel Congregation is recorded to have around 119 members.
+Richmond became the hub for the AME church's sheltering of fugitive slaves throughout the 1840s and 50s.